Rose is a Filipina American artist whose work explores memory, displacement, and identity through the lens of personal and collective history.

 Throughout her creative journey, art remained a personal and powerful means of reflection and remembrance.
 Rose has developed a body of work focused on the lives of women and children in Asia and conflict-affected regions.
 She has also curated several exhibitions in close partnership with former First Lady Michelle Obama.

-Rose has held several solo exhibitions, including Three Sisters in Singapore and One Small Bag and Nothing More in New York.
-Her upcoming solo show, Forever.
-For Now., will open this summer in Sag Harbor, New York.
-She is a recipient of the Luxembourg Art Prize Certificate of Achievement, and her work is part of numerous collections worldwide, including embassies, universities, medical institutions, and private collectors.
+Cameron’s solo exhibitions include Three Sisters (Singapore, 2023), One Small Bag and Nothing More (New York, 2023–2024), and Forever For Now (New York, 2025).
+She is a recipient of the Luxembourg Art Prize Certificate of Achievement, and her work is held in numerous public and private collections worldwide, including embassies, universities, and medical institutions.

 Rose currently divides her time between the U.S. and Asia, remaining deeply connected to her roots.
 Her work continues to serve as a bridge between past and present, navigating the complexities of cultural identity with depth and clarity.